Listen to Fairley's transformative journey tutoring and leading DreamCatchers.

 Work closely with the Executive Director to develop organizational budget and fiscal goals

 Receive financial officer training through the Associated Students of Stanford University (ASSU) on financial management for student groups

 Keep track of expenditures and Student Group finances throughout the year

-Secure Stanford student group funding through the ASSU quarter, including working with the DreamCatchers leadership team to prepare, present, and defend a budget before the ASSU
+Secure Stanford student group funding through the ASSU and The Stanford Fund, including working with the DreamCatchers leadership team to prepare, present, and defend budget proposals before the ASSU and The Stanford Fund.

 Process reimbursements to facilitate smooth day-to-day operations of the program

 Social Media Manager